Skip to main content

 Reference Number: MTAS-1145

-Produce enough hard copies of the report to distribute within the fire department and to elected officials and community leaders.
-Place a copy in the local library.
-For the widest distribution, produce an Adobe pdf format copy, and place that on your fire department or city website for download.
+Once the report is complete, print enough copies to distribute within the department and to elected officials, city administrators, and community leaders.
+Place a copy in the local library so it becomes part of the community record.
+For the widest reach, create an Adobe PDF version and post it on the department or city website so it can be easily downloaded by the public.